RenaKunisaki/StarFoxAdventures/README.md

 All work here is being done on USA v1.0. `GSAE01.map` is automatically exported from Ghidra and contains symbols found by Dolphin as well as by me.

+*NOTE:* some findings were incorrectly listed as being for v1.01, when they were actually for v1.0.
+These should have all been corrected now.

 ## Eventual goals

 * Play as Krystal throughout the game